Use your skills and earn money with your work

 Does anyone know a rough estimate of the weight of all the tools combined?

-Jonathan Calvert 11 months ago
+Jonathan Calvert about 13 years ago

 Ive submitted my design moments ago for this competition but as I refresh the page I cannot see my design!
 Any suggestions.....

-Matt Stinson 11 months ago
+Matt Stinson about 13 years ago

 i would message someone at grabcad or possibly tanya weaver as she seems very involved in this challenge (so may be on jury or work with challenge company)

-Jonathan Calvert 11 months ago
+Jonathan Calvert about 13 years ago

 Thankyou MStino.
 How do I contact Tanya Weaver?

-Jonathan Calvert 11 months ago
+Jonathan Calvert about 13 years ago

 No worries, ive recieved a message from GrabCAD regarding the problem